turif/interviewQuestions/StormFlinkPerformance/README.md

 * Your ability to use Docker and set up Kafka (DevOps)
 * Your ability to learn and use Storm and Flink (Java)
 * Your ability to analyze performance (Performance analysis)
+* Your ability to use a git workflow (Version Control)
+* Your ability to automate running/building (Automation)

 #Prerequisites
 * Python 2.7 (Other versions may worked, but script was tested on 2.7)